Kibbles/polyblip/README.md

 ![phone setup](https://i.imgur.com/c7Nid2r.png)

-- Then you need to define your receiving computer's IP address and port in the `ip.conf` file.

-The syntax is `ip:port` (e.g. `127.0.0.1:1337`)
+- Then you need to define your receiving computer's IP address and port in a file called `ip.conf`.
+The syntax for this file is a single line featuring `ip:port` (e.g. `127.0.0.1:1337`).
+You can use almost port you want; Bottle isn't very picky.

+- Start your server using `call_alert.py`.
+If everything worked, you now have a listening bottle server.
+Have someone call you, and you'll get their name in a popup bubble.
+It also logs all received calls to `call.log`.

+## Planned features
+- Native cross-platform support.
+This one's a bit of a doozy since not all OS platforms support notifications, and having a big ugly dialog box with an "OK" button is awful.